th2-net/th2-docs/content/versions/1-5-4/cookbook/quick-demo-setup.md

 K8S_HOSTNAME=
 ```

-Set up an address for the RabbitMQ automatically generated configurations.
-It must be Kubernetes cluster hostname or its IP.
+Set up an address for RabbitMQ automatically generated configurations.
+It must be a Kubernetes cluster's hostname or IP address.

 <notice note >